WBwWBNG/Behavior-Register-to-File/README.md

 Future plans:

 I intend to use the difference of time function called difftime to plot the data.
+The variable is temporal distribution of attention demanding.
+Maybe calculate average per 10 minutes, per hour or other arbitrary period of time.

 I will plot the data with a histogram graphic too.
 The x and y axis are frequency of interruptions per hour.